MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/Win2d_Path_Mini_Language.md

 # Creating Geometries, Brushes, Strokes and StrokeStyles

-To create instances of CanvasGeomety, Brushes, CanvasStrokes and CanvasStrokeStyles you can use the `CanvasPathGeometry` class in the `Microsoft.Toolkit.Uwp.UI.Media.Geometry` namespace.
+To create instances of CanvasGeomety, Brushes, CanvasStrokes, and CanvasStrokeStyles you can use the `CanvasPathGeometry` class in the `Microsoft.Toolkit.Uwp.UI.Media.Geometry` namespace.

 [More details about `CanvasPathGeometry` class here.](https://raw.githubusercontent.com/MicrosoftDocs/WindowsCommunityToolkitDocs/master/docs/parsers/CanvasPathGeometry.md)